putra-17/OOP_B.Dea/README.md

 Restaurant Order Management System

 ## Overview
-This project is a simple simulation of a Diner Dash-style game implemented in C++.
+This project is a simple simulation of a Diner Dash game implemented in C++.
 It follows the Single Responsibility Principle (SRP) by structuring the code into multiple classes, each handling a specific aspect of the game.
 The main components of the simulation include:

 Classes :
 Customer: Represents a customer in the restaurant.
 Manages emotions and orders.